caprado/REOF2/README.md

 ![Decompilation Progress](.github/data/badge.svg)

 ## Project Description
-This project is dedicated to the decompilation of the PlayStation 2 game "Resident Evil Outbreak File #2".
-Currently, the project involves organizing the raw assembly code extracted from the game and recompiling it back into readable and structured C code.
-This effort aims to facilitate a deeper understanding of the game's architecture and coding practices, and eventually contribute to the preservation and study of video game software.
+This project is dedicated to the decompilation and preservation of the PlayStation 2 game "Resident Evil Outbreak File #2".
+The game binary has been extracted into C code using custom automated decompilation tools.
+The project is now focused on analyzing, categorizing, and refactoring this raw code into readable, maintainable source code with proper function names, data structures, and documentation.
+The ultimate goal is to create a documented, buildable version that runs on modern platforms (Windows and Linux) while preserving the original game's behavior.

 ## Current Status
 The project has successfully decompiled the game binary into C code.
 Current focus: